mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 }
 ```

-We're not going to explain the details of this function, but it retrieves a specific launch by searching the the past launches for a specific launch number.
+We're not going to explain the details of this function, but it retrieves a specific launch by searching the the previous launches for a specific launch number.
 How convenient ;-).

 #### Injecting the Launch service into the Detail component